GnanaLaya-Reddy/devops_practice/README.md

-b.Tech 3 year 1 semister
+b.Tech 3 year 1 semester
 Subject:Devops lab
 Experiment no: 2
 About: